Triceratops: Discovery and identification

-The first named fossil specimen now attributed to Triceratops is a pair of brow horns attached to a skull roof, found by George Lyman Cannon near Denver, Colorado, in the spring of 1887.
-This specimen was sent to Marsh, who believed that the formation from which it came dated from the Pliocene, and that the bones belonged to a particularly large and unusual bison, which he named Bison alticornis.
+The first named fossil specimen now attributed to Triceratops is a pair of brow horns attached to a skull roof that were found by George Lyman Cannon near Denver, Colorado, in the spring of 1887.
+This specimen was sent to Othniel Charles Marsh, who believed that the formation from which it came dated from the Pliocene and that the bones belonged to a particularly large and unusual bison, which he named Bison alticornis.
 He realized that there were horned dinosaurs by the next year, which saw his publication of the genus Ceratops from fragmentary remains, but he still believed B. alticornis to be a Pliocene mammal.
-It took a third and much more complete skull to change his mind.
+It took a third and much more complete skull to fully change his mind.

-Although not confidentially assignable, fossils possibly belonging to Triceratops were described as two taxa, Agathaumas sylvestris and Polyonax mortuarius in 1872 and 1874 respectively, by Marsh’s rival Edward Drinker Cope.
-Agathaumas was named based on a pelvis, several vertebrae, and some ribs collected by Fielding Bradford Meek and Henry Martyn Bannister near the Green River of southeastern Wyoming from layers coming from the Maastrichtian Lance Formation.
+Although not confidently assignable, fossils possibly belonging to Triceratops were described as two taxa, Agathaumas sylvestris and Polyonax mortuarius, in 1872 and 1874, respectively, by Marsh's archrival Edward Drinker Cope.
+Agathaumas was named based on a pelvis, several vertebrae, and a few ribs collected by Fielding Bradford Meek and Henry Martyn Bannister near the Green River of southeastern Wyoming from layers coming from the Maastrichtian Lance Formation.
 Due to the fragmentary nature of the remains, it can only confidently be assigned to Ceratopsidae.
 Polyonax mortuarius was collected by Cope himself in 1873 from northeastern Colorado, possibly coming from the Maastrichtian Denver Formation.
 The fossils only consisted of fragmentary horn cores, 3 dorsal vertebrae, and fragmentary limb elements.
 Polyonax has the same issue as Agathaumas, with the fragmentary remains non-assignable beyond Ceratopsidae.

-The Triceratops holotype (YPM 1820) was collected in 1888 from the Lance Formation of Wyoming, USA, by fossil hunter John Bell Hatcher, yet Marsh initially described this specimen as another species of Ceratops.
+The Triceratops holotype, YPM 1820, was collected in 1888 from the Lance Formation of Wyoming by fossil hunter John Bell Hatcher, but Marsh initially described this specimen as another species of Ceratops.
 Cowboy Edmund B. Wilson had been startled by the sight of a monstrous skull poking out of the side of a ravine.
 He tried to recover it by throwing a lasso around one of the horns.
-When it broke off, the skull tumbling to the bottom of the cleft, Wilson brought the horn to his boss, the rancher and avid fossil collector Charles Arthur Guernsey, who happened to show it to Hatcher.
+When it broke off, the skull tumbling to the bottom of the cleft, Wilson brought the horn to his boss.
+His boss was rancher and avid fossil collector Charles Arthur Guernsey, who just so happened to show it to Hatcher.
 Marsh subsequently ordered Hatcher to locate and salvage the skull.
 The holotype was first named Ceratops horridus.
-When further preparation uncovered the third nose horn, Marsh changed his mind and gave the piece the generic name Triceratops (lit. 'three horn face'), accepting his Bison alticornis as another species of Ceratops.
-(It would later be added to Triceratops.)
-The sturdy nature of the animal's skull has ensured that many examples have been preserved as fossils, allowing variations between species and individuals to be studied.
-Triceratops remains have subsequently been found in the American states of Montana and South Dakota (and more in Colorado and Wyoming), as well as the Canadian provinces of Saskatchewan and Alberta.
+When further preparation uncovered the third nose horn, Marsh changed his mind and gave the piece the new generic name Triceratops (lit. 'three horn face'), accepting his Bison alticornis as another species of Ceratops.
+It would, however, later be added to Triceratops.